• Skip to primary navigation

 Scroll down just a bit further to hear the whole story.

-The recipes you'll find here are recipes I really do make to serve my family.
+The Southern shortcut recipes you'll find here at Grits and Gouda are recipes I really do make and serve my own family.

 2 Ingredient Biscuits with Easy Strawberry Freezer Jam

-I’m a food stylist, empty nester, and former test kitchen director.
+I’m a food stylist, empty nester, festival coordinator, and former test kitchen director.
 I'm also about as Southern as it gets.
 (Scroll down for my story.)

-• I love to bake biscuits slathered with my homemade freezer jams.
+• I love to bake 2 Ingredient Biscuits slathered with my homemade freezer jams.

 • I don't wear white shoes after Labor Day.
 (I can't help it.)

-• My happy place is sitting on the porch with my husband and a glass of ice tea (Peach tea-That's the pinch of gourmet in me, I guess.)
+• My happy place is sitting on the back porch with my husband and a glass of ice tea (Shortcut Peach Tea-That's the pinch of gourmet in me, I guess.)

-• I teach Sunday School at my church.
+• I teach 4th grade Sunday School at my church.

 • Gardening is my serious hobby.

-• Pinto beans and cornbread is my comfort food.
+• Pinto beans, Southern Fried Squash and cornbread is my comfort food.

 • I love to laugh and I love a good ol' bear hug.